dahlia/sqlalchemy-imageattach/docs/index.rst

 Open source
 -----------

-SQLAlchemy-ImageAttach is an open source software written by `Hong Minhee`_ (initially written for Crosspop_).
-The source code is distributed under `MIT license`_ and you can find it at `GitHub repository`_.
-Check out now:
+SQLAlchemy-ImageAttach is an open source software written by `Hong Minhee`_.
+The source code is distributed under `MIT license`_, and you can find it at `GitHub repository`_:

 .. code-block:: console